National Center for Biotechnology Information

 -

-Disaster and Emergency Response Tools from the National Library of Medicine.
+Disaster and Emergency Response Resources from the National Library of Medicine.

 -

-Disaster Lit®: the Resource Guide for Disaster Medicine and Public Health is a database of links to disaster medicine and public health documents available on the Internet at no cost.
-Documents include expert guidelines, research reports, conference proceedings, training classes, fact sheets, websites, databases, and similar materials selected from over 700 organizations for a professional audience.
+Disaster Lit®: the Resource Guide for Disaster Medicine and Public Health was a database of links to disaster medicine and public health documents available on the Internet at no cost.
+This resource was retired on June 1, 2021 and is no longer updated; however, the data from that point remain available to support research and development efforts.
+Linked documents include expert guidelines, research reports, conference proceedings, training classes, fact sheets, websites, databases, and similar materials selected from over 700 organizations for a professional audience.

 -